Book Character Name Ideas: 90+ Names by Genre

 Historical Fiction Character Names

-Historical fiction demands the most research-intensive naming of any genre.
-A name that feels perfectly natural in Regency England would be anachronistic in Tudor London, and a name common in 1920s Paris would sound out of place in medieval Florence.
-The best historical fiction writers don't just pick names that "sound old"—they verify that each name was actually in use during their chosen period and within the appropriate social class.
+Historical fiction needs careful name research.
+A name that feels natural in Regency England could be anachronistic in Tudor London, and a name common in 1920s Paris would sound out of place in medieval Florence.
+Good historical naming means checking that a name was in use during the chosen period and within the right social class.

-Key Fact: Anachronistic names are the most common worldbuilding error in historical fiction.
-The name "Jessica," for example, was virtually unknown before Shakespeare coined it in The Merchant of Venice (1596), making it inappropriate for any earlier setting.
+Key Fact: Anachronistic names can pull readers out of historical fiction.
+The name "Jessica," for example, was virtually unknown before Shakespeare used it in The Merchant of Venice (1596), so it does not fit earlier settings.

 Historical Fiction Character Names

 Historical names must feel authentic to their era, region, and social class.
-These names span centuries and continents—from medieval monasteries to WWII resistance networks—each researched for period accuracy while remaining accessible to modern readers who may be encountering these historical contexts for the first time.
+These names span centuries and continents, from medieval monasteries to WWII resistance networks, with choices kept readable for modern audiences.

 - 1